 Gluteal Amnesia: Funny Name, Serious Problem

-The phrase “gluteal amnesia” was coined by Dr. Stuart McGill in reference to low back pain patients who don’t use their glutes effectively, as if the muscles simply forgot how to work.
+The phrase “gluteal amnesia” was coined by Dr. Stuart McGill in reference to low back pain patients who don’t use their glutes effectively.
 Now, bad glute function could be a result of low back pain or a cause of it….maybe some of both.
-However, even in the absence of low back pain, weak glutes will influence movement, diminishing exercise results and increasing risk of injury in various places.
+But, even in the absence of low back pain, weak glutes will influence movement, which diminishes exercise results and increases risk of injury.

-Glutes tend to go dormant slowly but steadily under “normal” conditions.
-Seemingly innocuous activities like sitting or standing for long periods can leave them listless and apathetic.
-For example, sitting for hours creates tight hip flexors, and that tightness inhibits the glutes.
-If you have a job that puts you in a chair for much of the day and you spend a fair amount of time commuting in a seated position, your glute function is probably suffering.
+If your job puts you in a chair for much of the day and you spend a fair amount of time commuting in a seated position, your glute function is probably suffering.
 Simply not using the muscles enough can do the same thing.
 Adults don’t tend to sprint and jump the way they did when they were young (two activities that require strong glute participation) and an underused muscle withers over time.